ACCOUNTING & SUSTAINABILITY

 Accounting measures, summarizes, records, analyzes, assures, and reports sustainability information.

-According to the Sustainability Accounting Standards Board (SASB), part of the Value Reporting Foundation, “In today’s world, companies face a unique set of challenges, from climate change and resource constraints to urbanization and technological innovation.
-Although financial statements provide valuable information about tangible assets and financial capital, increasingly investors are interested in how companies also manage sustainability issues that affect long-term value.”
+The Sustainability Accounting Standards Board (SASB), part of the Value Reporting Foundation, highlights that today’s companies face unprecedented challenges, including climate change, resource limitations, rapid urbanization, and technological advancements.
+While traditional financial statements provide valuable insights about tangible assets and capital, investors increasingly demand transparency on how organizations manage sustainability risks and opportunities that influence long-term value creation.

-The traditional business reporting model was developed in a time when our world looked much different.
-Today, globalization, resource scarcity, and a growing global population, along with greater scrutiny from customers, investors, and employees has driven the need for sustainability reporting.
-Businesses must now demonstrate they are not just financially profitable but socially responsible.
-Sustainability accounting ensures that such responsibility is based on credible, verifiable information.
+The conventional business reporting model was designed for a very different era.
+In today’s interconnected world, characterized by globalization, resource scarcity, and a growing global population, along with increased scrutiny from customers, investors, and employees, the need for sustainability reporting has become urgent.
+Companies are now expected to demonstrate not only financial profitability but also social responsibility.
+Sustainability accounting provides the framework to ensure this responsibility is based on credible and verifiable data.